dhanuzch/dhanuzch/README.md

 - 🌱 And learning ROS
 - 💻 I am into **Robotics, Robot Perception, IoT, Embedded Systems, Sensors** and **PCB Designing**.
 And also expanding my * coughs * geekstuff everyday!
 - 💬 I'm open to collaborate on **Robotics** and **IoT**.
-- 📫 How to reach me: [GitHub](https://www.github.com/dhanuzch) or [LinkedIn](https://www.linkedin.com/in/dhanushbakthavatchalam-12b299a7/).
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/dhanushbakthavatchalam-12b299a7/).
 - 🎯 Member of core team at TEDxBITSathy

 #### wubba lubba dub dub